What is a psychiatrist?

 ||Evan Bichara – Consumer Advocate

-How can psychiatrists help people experiencing mental illness?
+How do psychiatrists treat people with mental illness?

 Mental illness can happen because of a combination of factors.
 These factors can be biological (the way your brain works), psychological (how you think), or social (your relationships with other people).
 The different psychiatric treatments available tackle these different factors.

 Psychiatrists use a range of treatments, including:

 - psychotherapy (also called talking therapy or psychological treatment)